jenkinsci/ecutest-plugin/.github/ISSUE_TEMPLATE/1-bug-report.md

 ---
-name: Bug report
+name: ":bug: Bug Report"
 about: Create a report to help us improve
-title: ''
 labels: bug
-assignees: ''

 ---

 <!--
 Never report security issues on GitHub or other public channels (Gitter/Twitter/etc.).
 Follow the instruction from [Jenkins Security](https://jenkins.io/security/) or use our [TraceTronic Support Center](https://support.tracetronic.com).
 For reporting issues containing NDA relevant information please also use our [TraceTronic Support Center](https://support.tracetronic.com).
 -->

 **Describe the bug**